tylergaw/dicomr/README.md

 ```

 #### A note on local file uploads

+[🙃 THIS IS CURRENTLY NOT TRUE.
+I BROKE THIS AND JUST STARTED USING A NON-PROD S3 BUCKET FOR LOCAL UPLOADS 🙃]

 During local development we don't want to upload files to S3.
 Instead we just
 save them to a local directory that is ignored.
 Because it's ignored you'll